drekka/StoryTeller/index.md

 *Yes StoryTeller is a logging framework.
 But it's nothing like any logging framework you will have used before.*

-I created Story Teller because every other logging framework I've found (in both Java and Objective-C worlds) follows the same flawed design - *To provide a fixed set of severity levels which define the importance of the text being logged.*
+Every other logging framework I've seen follows the same design - *Using a fixed set of message categories to control what gets logged.* A typically set being *debug, Warning, Info, Error* and *Fatal*.

-The assumption behind this is that severity levels match what developers are interested in when debugging problems.
-The flaw in this is that developers are interested in log statements from specific parts of the program, often in relation to specific data.
-Not everything across the entire So turning on debug logging to see whats going on in one part of the app can produce a massive amount of irrelevant logging.
+The idea behind this is that developers will sort their log statements out into the appropriate category when they add them to the code.
+When debugging, the developer then has to activate the levels required to log the details they need.
+Often having to search through large amounts of logging from  the entire app to find the information they require.

+I created Story Teller because I never found a single logging framework that dared to question this basic design and it's inherant problem - *that it makes the developer choose when to log when they write the log statement.*

-Here's a typical example of how you might setup traditional logging (using a made up API):
+Here's a example of how you might setup traditional logging (using a made up API):

 ```objc
 // Set up logging